Sadamu Koito

 Sadamu was educated at Wailuku Elementary and Intermediate Schools and Maui High School.
 In March 1934, he was one of seven Future Farmers of America (FFA) members from Wailuku to attend the annual Hawaii convention in Hilo on Hawaii island.
 In April 1935, he was among the 593 young men who attended the Hawaiian Association of the FFA annual convention at Kalakaua Intermediate School in Honolulu.
 For their public-speaking contest, he gave a speech entitled, “Vocational Education in Agriculture as an Educational Proposal for Hawaii.”
 In May 1940, he was elected Treasurer of the Maui Christian Endeavor Union, and was a member of the Wailuku Japanese Christian Church.

-Before entering the service, Koito was employed as an agriculturist‘s assistant at the Wailuku Sugar Company.
 He registered for the draft on October 26, 1940, at Local Board No. 2 in Wailuku.
-In addition to working for Wailuku Sugar, he also was a farmer.
+In addition to working for Wailuku Sugar, he also was a farmer in Kula, upcountry Maui.
 He was 5’6” tall and weighed 125 pounds.

-Sadamu Koito enlisted in the Army at Wailuku on March 24, 1943.
-He was sent to the “tent city” at Schofield Barracks with the other recruits.
+Sadamu Koito enlisted in the U.S. Army at Wailuku on March 24, 1943.
+He was sent to the “tent city” at Schofield Barracks with the other volunteers.
 They were given a farewell aloha ceremony by the community on March 28 at Iolani Palace.
 On April 4, the new soldiers left on the S.S.
-Lurline for San Francisco enroute to Camp Shelby, Mississippi.
-After basic training, Sadamu was assigned to 3rd Battalion, K Company.
+Lurline for Oakland, California.

 Sadamu participated in the Rome-Arno Campaign, entering combat near Suvereto on June 26.
-He was wounded in the leg from a rifle bullet on July 16, 1944, and sent to a field hospital for care.
+By July 16, they were in the vicinity of the hilltop town of Luciana.
+The Germans were resisting heavily.
+K Company made a frontal assault on the town.
+On this day, Sgt.
+Koito was wounded in the leg by a rifle bullet on July 16, 1944, and sent to a field hospital for care.
 He was discharged and returned to duty with his unit in August.
-Koito was with the 442nd as they were sent to Marseilles, France, on September 27, to join in the Rhineland-Vosges Campaign.

 On the afternoon of October 26, the short rest was abruptly ended when the 442nd was ordered to go into the lines the next morning and fight through to rescue the “Lost Battalion,” the 1st Battalion of the 141st (Texas) Infantry Regiment.
 After moving too fast and over-reaching its support, they had become surrounded on three sides by the enemy and were unable to extricate themselves.
 The 2nd and 3rd Battalions of the 141st Infantry Regiment had tried to rescue them along with other units, but were thrown back each time they attacked.